bootle/DropZone/README.md

 DropZone
 =========

-A crossbrowser uploader based on Mootools.
+A modular crossbrowser uploader class for Mootools.
 Based on MooUpload by Juan Lago, also inspired by Swiff.Uploader, Form.Upload & jQuery Aquantum